ooni/netx/DESIGN.md

 ```

 The `SetCABundle` forces using a specific CA bundle,
-which is what we already do with OONI.
+which is what we already do in OONI Probe.

 ```Go
 func (c *Client) ForceSpecificSNI(sni string) error